SteadyCadence/api-docs/content/01-introduction.md

 Welcome to the Cadasta Platform API documentation.

+> add note about reading the intro to the system documentation

 Using this platform API, you can:

 * Manage user [accounts](02-users.md) - creating them, deleting them, and amending them as needed,